OpenHands vs Cursor (2026)

 Pros

-- ✓Full autonomous software engineering loop: reads issues, writes code, runs tests, debugs failures, and submits PRs without per-step human direction, handling the complete implementation workflow for well-scoped tasks
+- ✓Full autonomous software engineering loop: reads issues, writes code, runs tests, debugs failures, and submits PRs without per-step human direction.

-- ✓Open source with MIT license and BYOK model support: self-host on your own infrastructure with your choice of Claude, GPT-4o, Gemini, or open-source models, with zero vendor lock-in and full code transparency
+- ✓Open source with MIT license and BYOK model support: self-host on your own infrastructure with your choice of Claude, GPT-4o, Gemini, or open-source models.
+Zero vendor lock-in and full code transparency.

 Limitations

-- ⚠Requires careful task scoping and human review: OpenHands works best on bounded, well-specified issues and can produce incorrect or partial solutions on ambiguous requirements, making unsupervised production deployment risky without strong code review processes
+- ⚠Requires careful task scoping and human review: OpenHands works best on bounded, well-specified issues and can produce incorrect or partial solutions on ambiguous requirements.
+Unsupervised production deployment is risky without strong code review processes.

 Cursor